-During his 2007 divorce proceedings from Jean Muggli, the court ordered their Montclair, New Jersey mansion to be auctioned and the sales money split evenly; the house was valued at $3.6 million.
+During his 2007 divorce proceedings from Jean Muggli, the court ordered their New Jersey mansion to be auctioned and the sales money split evenly; the house was valued at $3.6 million.

-In August 2008, Strahan paid $1.665 million for a two-bed, two-bath, 1,911-square-foot condo in lower Manhattan.
-He sold it in 2014 for $2.4 million.
+In August 2008, Strahan paid $1.66 million for a two-bed, two-bath, 1,911-square-foot condo in lower Manhattan.
+Michael sold it in 2014 for $2.4 million.

-In 2015, Strahan sold his mansion in the Los Angeles neighborhood of Brentwood for $21.5 million.
-Built in 2013, the 15,600-square-foot home sits on a one-acre lot with a 59-foot swimming pool, an expansive lawn, and mature trees.
+In 2015,Michael Strahan sold his mansion in the Los Angeles neighborhood of Brentwood for $21.5 million.
+This mansion was built in 2013, the 15,600-square-foot home sits on a one-acre lot with a 59-foot swimming pool, an expansive lawn, and mature trees.

-Michael Strahan’s Biography:
+Michael Strahan Biography:

 Michael Anthony Strahan was born in Houston, Texas on November 21, 1971.
-He is the youngest of six children of Louise and Gene Willie Strahan.
+He is the youngest of 6 children of Louise and Gene Willie Strahan.
 When Strahan was nine, his family moved to the Army base in Mannheim, West Germany.

 During the summer between his junior and senior years of high school, his dad sent him back to Houston to live with his uncle Art, a former NFL player, so he could play football during the fall semester.
 This move enabled Strahan to receive a football scholarship from Texas Southern University.

-As a senior, he was selected All-America first team by four outlets including the Associated Press.
-He was also selected Division I-AA Defensive Player of the Year by a number of outlets.
+As a senior, Strahan was selected All-America first team by 4 outlets including the Associated Press.
+Strahan was also selected Division I-AA Defensive Player of the Year by a number of outlets.

 Michael Strahan Football Career:

 Michael Strahan played defensive end for the New York Giants for 14 seasons.
 He was selected by the Giants as the 40th pick in the second round of the 1993 NFL Draft.

 He retired from the NFL in 2007.
-In 2014, he was inducted into the Pro Football Hall of Fame and he is also in the New York Giants Ring of Honor and was named to the NFL 2000s All-Decade Team.
+In 2014, Michael Strahan was inducted into the Pro Football Hall of Fame and he is also in the New York Giants Ring of Honor and was named to the NFL 2000s All-Decade Team.

-Michael Strahan Hosting Career;
+Michael Strahan Hosting Career:

-In 2012, Strahan was selected to replace Regis Philbin and become the co-host of the newly named “Live! with Kelly and Michael.”
+In 2012, Strahan replaced Regis Philbin and become the co-host of the newly named “Live! with Kelly and Michael.”

-He wrote the book “Wake Up Happy: The Dream Big, Win Big Guide to Transforming Your Life” in 2015.
+Michael Strahan wrote the book “Wake Up Happy: The Dream Big, Win Big Guide to Transforming Your Life” in 2015.

 Michael Strahan married Wanda Hutchins in 1992.
 They have a daughter, Tanita Strahan, and a son, Michael Anthony Strahan, Jr. They divorced in 1996.